Nuclearpotato69/Capy-Stand/README.md

 # Capy stand commands
+#### if a command has a capital then make sure when you type it in that letter is capital
 ##### summon! -- summons the stand
 ##### ora! -- attacks infront of you
 ##### mimic! -- does what you do